STATUS: Still standing

 However, his family members (who now operate the island as a tourist destination) say that Santana simply believed the island was haunted by the young girl, and he believed he could make her happy by displaying his massive collection of dolls.

-In 2001, Santana drowned in the canal jus like the little girl did.
+In 2001, Santana drowned in the canal just like the little girl did.
 Several people have made rumors that the dolls were possessed by demonic spirits that murdered Santana, while others say his death was accidental and the dolls have taken his place as the island caretaker.

 During Don Julian Santana’s lifetime, the island received little-to-no tourism.
 Now, it is a famous attraction in Mexico.
 Several TV shows have featured the island, and a few of them have proved that the island is in fact haunted.
-The Island of the Dolls is considered one of the most scary and disturbing places on Earth, paranormal or not.
+The Island of the Dolls is considered one of the scariest and disturbing places on Earth, paranormal or not.